Facebook has Loading Problems on Your iPhone – 7 Fixes

 Issue: Facebook not loading at all

-If you a are getting a network error or seeing a blue circular icon that is spinning when attempting to open the Facebook app, something has gone awry.
+If you are getting a Facebook network error or seeing a blue circular icon that is spinning when attempting to open the Facebook app, something has gone awry.
 There are a number of things you can do, when Facebook is not loading properly on iPhone.

 Switching from Safari to the official Facebook app

-Using the Safari browser to access Facebook saves battery, but if the website does not work using the official Facebook app might help as the issues might be related to your browser.
+Using the Safari browser to access Facebook saves battery, but if the website does not work using the official Facebook app might help as the Facebook issues on iPhone might be related to your browser.